ioBroker/ioBroker.docs/docs/en/install/linux.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/linux.md
-hash: PK5UMbikLloEInPXeSNLqKXsZwkXi1dDURcZ8mTYljc=
+hash: lZH9lVLQx9UEgKn5jJoU+CR4FWS1r6YPz0qDc7pFEeo=
 ---
 # IoBroker installation on Linux
 !> These instructions do NOT apply to finished images of the website!
 However, manual installation is preferable to an image.

-The installation is carried out using a script that carries out the required installation steps and reloads any software packages that may be required.
+The installation takes place via a script, which carries out the required installation steps and reloads any software packages that may be required.
 During the installation, a new user “iobroker” and an associated home directory (/ home / iobroker) are created in the system.
 The ioBroker then runs under this user.